Cauchy problem for the localized wave propagation in continuous model of the one-dimensional diatomic crystal: Introduction

 This work is organized as follows.
-Section \ref{sec_main_eq_init_cond} formulates initial conditions, establishes the continuous model, and poses the Cauchy problem (with technical proofs collected in Appendix \ref{app_proof_thm_general}).
-Section \ref{sec_small_delta} dedicated to the sufficiently large perturbation regime, while in Section \ref{sec_strong_disp} we treat the small perturbations (with detailed proofs in Appendix \ref{app_stron_disp}).
+Section \ref{sec_main_eq_init_cond} formulates the continuous model, initial conditions, and poses the Cauchy problem.
+We also discuss in this section the validity of the application of the Kotel'nikov-Whittaker-Shannon interpolation formulas.
+Section \ref{sec_small_delta} is dedicated to the sufficiently large perturbation regime, while in Section \ref{sec_strong_disp} we treat the narrow perturbations (with detailed proofs in Appendix \ref{app_stron_disp}).
 Section \ref{sec_exmpl} provides example for a perfect diatomic lattice illustrating both regimes.

 Author thanks Pavel S. Petrov and Anatoly Yu.
 Anikin for the useful discussions and valuable comments.